 If you find an error in the Flora, check the Errata.
 If it has not been corrected there, please let us know!
 Click here to e-mail us the correction.
 We'll add it to the online Errata and correct it in the next printing we do (and, eventually, in the app).
 Thank you!

-With a second printing already on the horizon, the Flora of Virginia Project is looking forward to the next phase, connecting people with this important resource.
-The Premieres were the first step, and a surprise feature at those events was the appearance by Colonial Virginia botanist John Clayton (1695–1773), on whose collections and writings Flora Virginica was based.
-The Flora Project was able to commission creation of the character by historian and historical actor Richard Cheatham via a grant from the Virginia Foundation for the Humanities.
-The result is an entertaining, costumed presentation that makes startling connections between botany then and botany now.
+The Flora Project is focusing on connecting people with the book and the plants it represents.
+The Flora Premieres were the first step, where a surprise feature was the appearance by Colonial Virginia botanist John Clayton (1695–1773), on whose collections and writings Flora Virginica was based.
+The Flora Project was able to commission creation of the character by historian and historical actor Richard Cheatham thanks to a grant from the Virginia Foundation for the Humanities.
+The result is an entertaining, costumed show that makes startling connections between botany then and botany now.

-The Flora is going digital.
-The Virginia Environmental Endowment is funding transformation of Flora content into a digital database that will be the foundation of an app for tablet computers and smartphones.
-The goal is a flexible, customizable product that will connect data from the Digital Atlas of the Virginia Flora and the Virginia Natural Heritage Program's plots database, putting a huge amount of plant distribution and physical information into the hands of the Flora user.
+With funding from the Virginia Environmental Endowment we have been able to transform the plant information in the Flora into a digital database that will be the foundation of an app for tablets and smartphones.
+The app will be flexible and customizable, linking to data from the Digital Atlas of the Virginia Flora and the Virginia Natural Heritage Program's plots database.
+The result?
+Much more distribution and environmental information for the Flora user.

-And the Flora's on TV!
-The Flora Project was recently featured on Virginia Currents, an award-winning program of Richmond's Community Idea Stations.
-For an intimate look at the origins of this book and why it's important, watch the program online.
+The Flora Project was featured on Virginia Currents, an award-winning program of Richmond's Community Idea Stations.
+For a close-up on the origins of the Flora and why it's important, watch the program online.
 The Flora's the first segment.

 which not only represents a key audience of the Flora of Virginia but also has lent expertise and unflaggingly given financial support, at state, chapter, and individual levels.